-Your Teen asked Terry McCue, Assistant Head of School and Director of College Counseling for Hathaway Brown School in Shaker Heights, Ohio—and a former admissions director—for her advice on how parents should approach the college process.
+Your Teen asked Terry McCue, former Assistant Head of School and Director of College Counseling for Hathaway Brown School in Shaker Heights, Ohio—and a former admissions director—for her advice on how parents should approach the college process.

 A High School Guidance Counselor Has Answers